-The TLHIGA and the receivers in the five other states engaged UST Global, Inc. ("UST"), a thirdparty administrator that was the vendor providing the administration platform to FHP Mgmt.
+The TLHIGA and the receivers in the five other states continued the administration agreement with UST Global, Inc. ("UST"), a third-party administrator that was the vendor providing the administration platform to FHP Mgmt.
 UST hired most of the former FHP Mgmt employees who were involved in administering the business to provide the ongoing services.
 This administration arrangement required the receivers and the TLHIGA to contract directly with numerous vendors for certain services that FHP Mgmt had in place to administer the business, including equipment, facilities, cloud storage, telephone system, internet service providers, basic resources, and vendor services.
 The costs for these UST and vendor services are allocated among the five receiverships and the TLHIGA.

-As of year-end 2023, the TLHIGA had processed approximately 143,000 claims with benefit payments totaling approximately \$19.83 million.
-It is projected the remaining claims and appeals to be processed could result in another \$13.17 million of benefit payments.
+As of year-end 2024, the TLHIGA had processed 167,193 claims with benefit payments totaling approximately \$27.2 million, with \$7.3 million of that amount being paid in 2024.
+It is projected the remaining claims and appeals to be processed could result in another \$3-5 million of benefit payments.